-- Set earnings and key risk and capital adequacy assessment in line with the Bank's strategic focus and business plans; - Assess DB Colombo's capital adequacy with regard to internal and external requirements (i.e. regulatory and economic capital);
+- Set earnings and key risk and capital adequacy assessment in line with the Branch's strategic focus and business plans. - Assess DB Colombo's capital adequacy with regard to internal and external requirements (i.e. regulatory and economic capital);

 The strategic plan developed in the BRS has to comply with all regulatory minimum requirements as well as with other targets and expectations set Group.
 Therefore, at the beginning of the strategic planning process, targets are set for various Key Performance Indicators (KPIs) which the strategic plan has to meet.
-These KPIs include key risk metrics (CET1 ratio, Total capital ratio, ECA ratio, LCR and SNLP) as well as profitability and efficiency metrics (e.g. cost-income ratio).
+These KPIs include key risk metrics (CET1 ratio, Total capital ratio, LCR and SNLP) as well as profitability and efficiency metrics (e.g., cost-income ratio).

-When determining the plan targets for these KPI's and the trajectory over time, DB Colombo's risk appetite serves as a safeguard that DB Colombo's capitalization/funding composition meet regulatory minimum requirements senior risk staff is heavily involved in the assessment and review of the BRS.
+When determining the plan targets for these KPI's and the trajectory over time, DB Colombo's risk appetite serves as a safeguard that DB Colombo's capitalization/funding composition meet regulatory minimum requirements.
+Also, senior risk staff is heavily involved in the assessment and review of the BRS.
 Risk experts engage with the business to understand and validate business strategies and associated risk taking and limits.
-Additional regulatory driven KPIs outside the risk appetite are considered for both capital (e.g.CCB requirements) and liquidity.
+Additional regulatory driven KPIs outside the risk appetite considered for both capital (e.g., CCB requirements) and liquidity.
 DB Colombo constantly analyses the external environment in which it operates and assesses the implications on the bank.
-Changes in regulatory directives /consultation papers issued by the Central Bank of Sri Lanka are scrutinized and the results of these assessments then inform the selection of relevant KPIs for target setting.
+Changes in regulatory directives /consultation papers issued by the Central Bank of Sri Lanka, scrutinized and the results of these assessments then inform the selection of relevant KPIs for target setting.

 DB Colombo calculates and monitors its capital adequacy position against both Basel Pillar 1 and Pillar 2 targets under the ICAAP framework prescribed by the Central Bank of Sri Lanka.
-Under Pillar 2, DB Colombo assesses the capital requirements in terms of Economic Capital (EC) Adequacy under ICAAP.